Islington Gazette

 The Islington Gazette is a weekly paid-for newspaper covering the borough of Islington in north London, England.
-It was established in 1856 and was owned by Independent News & Media until the early 21st century when it was bought by Archant.
+It was established as the Daily Gazette in 1856, publishing twice weekly from 1926.
+It was owned by Independent News & Media until 2003, when it was bought by Archant.

+The Stoke Newington and Hackney Observer was founded as the North London Observer in 1939 and merged with the Islington Gazette in 1971, which subsequently published as the Islington Gazette and Stoke Newington Observer.

 The Gazette celebrated its 150th birthday on 21 September 2006.
-It is published weekly on a Thursday, and covers local news in Islington and in neighbouring boroughs such as Hackney and Haringey.
+It is published on Thursdays from offices on Tottenham Lane, Hornsey and covers local news and sport in Islington, Archway, Finsbury Park, Holloway and surrounding boroughs such as Hackney and Haringey.